Victong-28/Victong-28/README.md

  🌱 I’m currently learning a Data Science Student At (https://moringaschool.com/)</br>
  👯 I’m looking to collaborate on Data Science projects </br>
  🤔 I’m looking for help with ...</br>
- 💬 Ask me about AI, DP, ML, NN, GA</br>
+ 💬 Ask me about AI, DL, ML, NN, GA</br>
  📫 How to reach me: Email me via (ongakivictor3@gmail.com)</br>
  ⚡ Fun fact: Apple’s original logo: Apple’s first logo featured Sir Isaac Newton sitting under a tree, with an apple about to fall on his head, a far cry from the sleek bitten apple logo we know today.</br>